-- 87 Draft minutes shall contain an accurate record of the following: - 87.1 the time and place of the Meeting; - 87.2 the names of Members present and absent; - 87.3 interests declared by Voting Members; - any grant of dispensation to Voting Member(s); - 87.5 whether a Voting Member arrived at, left or returned to the Meeting at any point after it commenced; - 87.6 if there was a public participation session; and - 87.7 any Resolutions made.
+- 89 Draft minutes shall contain an accurate record of the following: - 89.1 the time and place of the Meeting; - 89.2 the names of Members present and absent; - 89.3 interests declared by Voting Members; - 89.4 any grant of dispensation to Voting Members; - 89.5 whether a Voting Member arrived at, left or returned to the Meeting at any point after it commenced; - 89.6 if there was a public participation session; and - 89.7 any Resolutions made. - 90 The draft minutes of a Meeting shall normally be issued to Members and published on the Website at the same time as the Summons for the next Meeting of the Council or Body as relevant. - 91 Draft minutes issued to Members in connection with the Summons for a Meeting shall be taken as read.

-- The draft minutes of a Meeting shall normally be issued to Members and published on the Website at the same time as the Summons for the next Meeting of the Body in question. - 89 Draft minutes issued to Members with the Summons for a Meeting shall be taken as read. - The Meeting Chairman shall invite suggested corrections to draft minutes but only in relation to their accuracy, and any suggested correction shall be taken to be a Motion moved in accordance with Standing Order 50.1. - 91 The accuracy of draft minutes, including any agreed amendments, shall be confirmed by Resolution and shall be signed by the Meeting Chairman, and shall stand as an accurate record of the Meeting to which the minutes relate. - Prior to their being signed as an accurate record, any Member may require the minutes of a Meeting at which they were present to include a paragraph in the following terms or to the same effect: "[X] stated that they did not believe that the minutes of the Meeting of the [Body] held on [date] in respect of [] were a correct record but their view was not upheld by the Meeting and the minutes are confirmed as an accurate record of the proceedings." - 93 If the Council's gross annual income or expenditure (whichever is higher) does not exceed £25,000, it shall publish draft minutes on a website which is publicly accessible and free of charge not later than one month after the meeting has taken place.
+- 92 The Meeting Chairman shall invite suggested corrections to draft minutes but only in relation to their accuracy, and any suggested correction shall be taken to be a Motion moved in accordance with Standing Order 53.1. - 93 The accuracy of draft minutes, including any agreed amendments, shall be confirmed by Resolution and shall be signed by the Meeting Chairman, and shall stand as an accurate record of the Meeting to which the minutes relate. - 94 Prior to their being signed as an accurate record, any Member may require the minutes of a Meeting at which they were present to include a paragraph in the following terms or to the same effect: "[X] stated that they did not believe that the minutes of the [Council][Body] Meeting held on [date] in respect of [] were a correct record but their view was not upheld by the Meeting and the minutes are confirmed as an accurate record of the proceedings." - 95 If the Council's gross annual income or expenditure (whichever is higher) does not exceed £25,000, it shall publish draft minutes on a website which is publicly accessible and free of charge not later than one month after the meeting has taken place.